kimnana45/Employee-Tracker/README.md

 * Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-* Your commit history allows you to revert your codebase in the event that you need to return to a previous state.

-Follow these guidelines for committing: